jkb91jkb91/KubeServices/README.md

 <!-- APPLICATION DESCRIPTION -->
 ## Application description
-Application running on kubernetes cluster is working on few microservices
+Application running on kubernetes cluster is working on few microservices:
 1) Angular + Nginx as a frontend
 2) Django + Nginx as a backend
 3) PostgreSQL as main database